AHStudying/Flask-Spelling-UIL/README.md

-# Slightly broken at the moment.
+# It only took me 143 commits.